Cibolero: History

-The Cibolero way of life ended by the late 1870s with the destruction of the American bison.
+The Cibolero way of life ended by the late 1870s, with the destruction of the American bison.
 Ciboleros are still remembered in New Mexican folk songs, cultural events, and family oral traditions.

 Fictional

-Ciboleros are an integral part of some works of fiction dealing with the Southwest and the American West.
-For example, José's Buffalo Hunt: A Story from History recounts a cibolero buffalo hunt c.
-1866.
-The novel Cibolero, set against the backdrop of Spanish to Mexican rule, includes descriptions of early 19th century buffalo hunts.
+Ciboleros are an integral part of some works of fiction dealing with the American Southwest and West.
+For example, José's Buffalo Hunt: A Story from History recounts a cibolero buffalo hunt around 1866.
+The novel Cibolero, set against the backdrop of Spanish to Mexican rule, includes descriptions of early-19th-century buffalo hunts.